shbyun080/shbyun080/README.md

 ☎️ I love to discuss anything computer vision.
 Reach out!

-🥇 Best config is yaml (no offense if you disagree).
+🥇 Best config is yaml (no offense).

 ❌ Not active on GitHub, my work is often affiliated.
 Message me on LinkedIn to chat.